 Prof. Pedro Caeiro, University of Coimbra, Portugal

 Dr. Peter Csonka, Head of Unit (Criminal Law) at European Commission DG Justice

 Prof. Eric Hilgendorf, University of Würzburg, Germany

 Prof. Helmut Satzger, LMU University Munich, Germany

-Upon completion of the seminar, participants will be awarded a Certificate of participation with ECTS credits.
+Upon completion of the online seminar, participants will be awarded a Certificate of participation with ECTS credits.

 6-11 July 2020.